RobKenis/rob-kenis-dot-dev/docs/kubecon-2024/wednesday/5-ebpf-data-deluge.md

 2. Auto-instrumentation.
 Enables some visibility with one command, this allows us to troubleshoot incidents, but is still a low maintenance solution.
 3. Maturity.
 More business-specific instrumentation.

+#### Solutions

+eBPF can be a drop-in for _cadvisor_ in combination with _kube-prometheus_, which removes the overhead of maintaining those tools.
+The next step is to apply some filtering, you can achieve this by adding `selectors.matchArgs` configuration to the _TracingPolicy_ spec.
+Tetragon can collect the _userStackTrace_ when a program is segfaulting, so it is possible to filter on only events that include the stack trace.

+Very often, traffic is observed by using a Service Mesh.
+External traffic needs more attention, since this is leaving the cluster (or server whatever), and this is important for security and cost reasons, especially on SaaS environments.
+This can be achieved by using the `NotDAddr` operator on the `tcp_sendmsg` kprobe.

+And finally, we can reduce the amount of data by aggregation.
+First, collect the metrics in the instrumentation (e.g. eBPF) and aggregate them before collecting them, the aggragation can be done based on Kubernetes metadata, for example container id or pod name or namespace.

 ## Links

 - <https://px.dev/>